TODO: This section needs attention! Please, help us contributing to this document.

 Since version 0.31.0, our plugin system requires Setuptools entry points to be registered.
 If you’re hacking on Avocado and want to use the same, possibly modified, source for running your tests and experiments, you may do so with one additional step:

 On POSIX systems this will create an “egg link” to your original source tree under “$HOME/.local/lib/pythonX.Y/site-packages”.
 Then, on your original source tree, an “egg info” directory will be created, containing, among other things, the Setuptools entry points mentioned before.
 This works like a symlink, so you only need to run this once (unless you add a new entry-point, then you need to re-run it to make it available).

-$ cd $AVOCADO_PROJECTS_DIR $ git clone $AVOCADO_GIT $ git clone $AVOCADO_PROJECT2 $ # Add more projects $ cd avocado # go into the main Avocado project dir $ make requirements-plugins $ make link
+$ cd $AVOCADO_PROJECTS_DIR $ git clone $AVOCADO_GIT $ git clone $AVOCADO_PROJECT2 $ # Add more projects $ cd avocado # go into the main Avocado project dir $ make requirements-plugins $ export AVOCADO_EXTERNAL_PLUGINS_PATH=$AVOCADO_PROJECTS_DIR $ make develop-external